matrach/matplotlib-terminal/README.md

 # matplotlib-terminal
-Matplotlib backend to plot in terminal using matrach/img2unicode
+Matplotlib backend to plot in terminal using [matrach/img2unicode](https://github.com/matrach/img2unicode)

-This is in proof of concept stage, stay tuned!
+This is in proof of concept stage, so stay tuned!
+The library is optimized for Gnome Terminal with Ubuntu Mono font.
+Nevertheless `'block'` and `'braille'` renderers should work with most modern terminals.

 Install it with:
 ```bash